 The Office of the General Counsel is made up of approximately 193 employees and has the following sub-organizations: Energy Markets-1 Section; Energy Markets-2 Section; Energy Projects Section; Solicitor's Office; General and Administrative Law Section; and the Administration and Operations Group.

-David L. Morenoff serves as General Counsel and Christy Walsh serves as Deputy General Counsel.
+Max Minzner serves as General Counsel and David L. Morenoff and Christy Walsh serve as Deputy General Counsel.

 OGC Organization Chart